How do we streamline our processes with the power of technology for exhibition stands, check it out!

 There are 3 main types of software that are utilised within the adobe suite: Illustrator, InDesign, and Photoshop – this is used in conjunction with each other to create graphics and layout artwork.
 It is also used for setting up quick artwork options for visualisation purposes which allows you to control exactly where and how each artwork is positioned in the 3D Model.

 Each software has their own advantages, but most of the time we combine the final artwork in Illustrator then output the print file from there – reason being Illustrator is best for vector files which are used most often, and it has the capacity to output the necessary file for printing.
 There is not other software that can match the capabilities of the adobe suite, it is the most powerful allowing you to achieve any type of effect you desire and is most reliable and accurate.

 For more information about Adobe Suite: https://www.adobe.com/au/products/catalog.html

-Optimising production is crucial for exhibitions, it controls the number of stands you have the capacity to handle for each event.
+Optimising production is crucial for exhibition stands, it controls the number of stands you have the capacity to handle for each event.
 Production is the process where the project is approved, and it is a matter of creating the necessary drawings so that it can be utilised for fabrication.
 There is certain software that are used to optimise this process so that less time is spent of manual work and more time is left over for the actual production work.
-Sketch-Up again is our solution for efficiency for production drawings, Cabinet Vision is a software for programming CNC machines to cut panels, Multicam is specifically used for signage work, and Onyx is the software use for large format printing.
+The technology for exhibition stands in the production stage includes Sketch-Up, as it is efficient for producing production drawings, Cabinet Vision is a software for programming CNC machines to cut panels, Multicam is specifically used for signage work, and Onyx is the software use for large format printing.

 For more information about Layout: https://www.sketchup.com/products/layout